torvalds/linux/Documentation/virt/hyperv/vpci.rst

 VMBus connection to the vPCI VSP on the Hyper-V host.
 That connection has a single VMBus channel.
-The channel is used to exchange messages with the vPCI VSP for the purpose of setting up and configuring the vPCI device in Linux.
-Once the device is fully configured in Linux as a PCI device, the VMBus channel is used only if Linux changes the vCPU to be interrupted in the guest, or if the vPCI device is removed from the VM while the VM is running.
-The ongoing operation of the device happens directly between the Linux device driver for the device and the hardware, with VMBus and the VMBus channel playing no role.
+The channel is used to exchange messages with the vPCI VSP for the purpose of setting up and configuring the vPCI device in GNU/Linux.
+Once the device is fully configured in GNU/Linux as a PCI device, the VMBus channel is used only if GNU/Linux changes the vCPU to be interrupted in the guest, or if the vPCI device is removed from the VM while the VM is running.
+The ongoing operation of the device happens directly between the GNU/Linux device driver for the device and the hardware, with VMBus and the VMBus channel playing no role.